jClugstor/SciMLLogging.jl/docs/src/manual/manual_backends.md

 ## Core Backend

 Uses `Core.println` for direct console output.
 Simpler but less flexible.
+This allows messages to emitted, while still being compatible with static compilation and JuliaC.

 ## SciMLLogger